Author:

 But there are so many things that can go wrong in an e-commerce supply chain — delayed shipments from vendors, holdups in manufacturing plants, stockouts in the warehouse, and the list goes on.

-The risks of delay are everywhere, and they could strain your relationship with customers when they realize.
-With the right SCM strategies in place, however, these risks can be minimized, allowing for faster shipping times and happier customers.
+The risks of delay are everywhere, and they could strain your relationship with customers when they realise.
+With the right SCM strategies in place, however, these risks can be minimised, allowing for faster shipping times and happier customers.

 2. Improved inventory accuracy

 Every year, retailers across the globe lose some US$1.75 trillion in sales and costs as a result of mismanagement of inventory.
-The culprits of this are overstocks, understocks and preventable returns, much of which can be attributed to a lack of visibility into a business’s inventory.
+The culprits of this are overstocks, understocks and preventable returns, much of which can be attributed to a lack of visibility into a business’s online and offline inventory.

-Effective supply chain management, which involves tracking, managing and forecasting inventory based on historical data and projections, enhances transparency across the supply chain and reduces such losses.
+Effective e-supply chain management, which involves tracking, managing and forecasting inventory based on historical data and projections, enhances transparency across the supply chain and reduces such losses.

 To give a few examples, you can achieve the following with improved inventory accuracy: